harlan-zw/laravel-2h-coding-challenge/Marking.md

 - Remove the test endpoint from `api.php`
 - Remove the '*' from `Exceptions\Handler.php`
 - They do something better with the Facade
+- Removed my @author doc block
+- Cleaned up the logic in `/calculate`
+- Improved the testing of `/calculate`
+- Fixed config consistency

+Note: No points if they break the calculate endpoint

 __Task 1 - Subjective (4 points)__